The Educated Mind: Connections with other authors

 Egan's main influence comes from the Russian psychologist Lev Vygotsky.
 The idea of applying theory of recapitulation to education came from 19th century philosopher Herbert Spencer, although Egan uses it in a very different way.
 Egan also uses educational ideas from William Wordsworth and expresses regret that Wordsworth's ideas, because they were expressed in poetry, are rarely considered today.

 In popular culture

 The same year the essay was published (1997), Italian comedian-satirist Daniele Luttazzi used Egan's ideas for his character Prof. Fontecedro in the popular TV show Mai dire Gol, aired on Italia 1.
 Fontecedro was satirizing the inadequacies of the Italian school system, and the reforms proposed by Luigi Berlinguer, 1996-2000 Ministry of Education of Italy.
 Fontecedro's sketches brought Egan's theory to extreme levels with surreal humor.
 The jokes were later published in the book Cosmico!
 (1998, Mondadori, ISBN 88-04-46479-8), where the five stages of mind development are also cited at pp. 45–47.
+In 2023, a review of the book won the blog Astral Codex Ten's annual book review contest.